Last Updated on June 20, 2022 by Letícia Melo

 Guia

-In contrast to Olhos D’Água, Guia is rather small with a population of about 5000 residents.
-This small municipality in Albufeira compensates for this lack of size with immense beauty.
 Although a little inland from the coast, the land in Guia gives you the perfect experience of a beautiful countryside vibe without going too far away from the sea.

 Ferreiras

-This is another smaller neighborhood in Albufeira covering only about 21 square kilometers.
-It is slightly bigger than Guia with a population of over 6000 residents.
-It is about 5 kilometers from the coast giving you easy access to the sea and also ample living space further inland.
+This is another smaller neighborhood in Albufeira, covering only about 21 square kilometers.
+It is slightly bigger than Guia, with a population of over 6,000 residents.
+It is about 5 kilometers from the coast, giving you easy access to the sea and also ample living space further inland.

 Paderne

-This is another popular neighborhood within Albufeira that you ought to put into consideration.
+This is another popular neighborhood within Albufeira that you ought to take into consideration.
 While it is larger in terms of square footage (52.56 km²), it has the lowest population density compared to the aforementioned neighborhoods of slightly over 3000 residents.

 Public Transport in Albufeira

 Moving around Albufeira is easy thanks to the several public transport options available.
-However, the popular means of moving around the city is via the public buses better referred to as ‘the Giro’.
+However, the popular means of moving around the city is via the public buses, better referred to as ‘the Giro’.
 This local bus network plies 5 different routes and is easily recognized by the color difference of the buses.

 Another possible public transportation option is via the train.
-Trains in Albufeira are ideal especially when traveling to the west or east of the Algarve or even to the north of the country.
+Trains in Albufeira are ideal, especially when traveling to the west or east of the Algarve or even to the north of the country.

-It is however worth mentioning that if your intention is to have an efficient trip to other parts of the Algarve, having a private vehicle will be very convenient for you.
+However, if your intention is to have an efficient trip to other parts of the Algarve, having a private vehicle will be very convenient for you.

 The labor market in the city